 Councillor Parekh, Labour Councillor for Crookes and Crosspool, who proposed the motion, said:

-“Nevertheless, Sheffield Labour Councillors will fight to secure a vibrant future for our steel industry, which is why it’s so great to see Forgemasters’ recent moves to use hydrogen instead of fossil fuels.”
+“Sheffield’s Labour Councillors will fight nevertheless to secure a vibrant future for our steel industry, which is why it’s so great to see Forgemasters’ recent moves to use hydrogen instead of fossil fuels.”

 Sheffield Forgemasters have recently put in an application for funding for an Industrial Hydrogen Accelerator at the Blackburn Meadows site in Tinsley.
 This project has received the backing of Labour MP Clive Betts, who has written to the Government to offer his support for the bid.